Dragos-Lup/Dragos-Lup.github.io/gamedev.typ

   disc: "Japanese Character Recognition",
   date: "December 2024",
 )
-- Tested ResNet, Tesseract and Vision Transformer models to identify Japanese Characters in manga.
+- Tested ResNet, Google Tesseract and ViT models to identify Japanese Characters in manga.
 - Developed an image preprocessing pipeline, extracting text bubbles, improving speed by 150%.
 - Created and augmented a synthetic dataset with labeled images to enhance OCR performance.